Bruce A. SchoenbergCounsel

-Bruce Schoenberg is a partner in the firm’s Corporate and Securities, and Litigation Practice Groups, resident in the Manhattan office.
+Bruce Schoenberg is counsel in the firm’s Corporate and Securities, and Litigation Practice Groups, resident in the Manhattan office.

 Mr. Schoenberg focuses his practice on a wide array of complex commercial litigation, including: securities and commodities litigation, RICO litigation, banking litigation, employment litigation and general business litigation.